Struggling Flyers fire general manager Ron Hextall

 He added that an immediate change was in the team's best interests and he hopes to have a new GM "as soon as possible."

-The Flyers play Tuesday against Ottawa at home where a once-rabid fanbase has stayed away from Wells Fargo Center in droves, and the ones that come serenade a listless loss chanting "Fire Hakstol!"
+The Flyers play Tuesday against Ottawa at home where a once-rabid fanbase has stayed away from Wells Fargo Center in droves, and the ones that come serenade another listless loss chanting "Fire Hakstol!"

 Holmgren and Comcast Spectacor Chairman and CEO Dave Scott said they will not comment until a Tuesday news conference.